 As of December 31, 2023 and 2022, the Company had federal net operating loss carry-forwards of approximately \$127.5 million and \$92.6 million, respectively, and state net operating loss carry-forwards of approximately \$83.3 million and \$67.9 million, respectively, which may be available to offset future taxable income for tax purposes.
 As of December 31, 2023, approximately \$12.5 million of federal net operating loss carry-forwards begin to expire in 2034.
-While the remaining amount of approximately \$115.0 million does not expire, the Tax Cuts and Jobs Act of 2017 limits the amount of federal net operating loss utilized each year after December 31, 2017 to 80% of taxable income.
+While the remaining amount of approximately \$115.0 million does not expire, the Tax Cuts and Jobs Act of 2017 limits the amount of federal net operating loss carry-forwards begin to expire in 2034.
+While the remaining amount of 80% of taxable income.
 As of December 31, 2023, approximately \$31.7 million of state net operating loss carry-forwards begin to expire in 2031.